alhankeser/citibike-analysis/README.md

 |created_at |                                 2019-06-22 13:54:01|

 #### Stations-Flat
-As part of the same command that creates the [Stations-Raw](#Stations-Raw) table, I [flattened out the JSON](https://github.com/alhankeser/citibike-tracker/blob/d61f82adde88c90430205785297abf9f3de07c4d/app/Console/Kernel.php#L80) and created a table with a single row per 3-minute interval, per station.
-I called this table `docks` (probably could have used a better naming convention throughout this project).
+As part of the same command that creates the [stations_raw](#Stations-Raw) table, I [flattened out the JSON](https://github.com/alhankeser/citibike-tracker/blob/d61f82adde88c90430205785297abf9f3de07c4d/app/Console/Kernel.php#L80) and created a table with a single row per 3-minute interval, per station.
+We'll call this table `stations_flat` (probably could have used a better naming convention throughout this project).

-Here is the structure of `docks` and some sample data:
+Here is the structure of `stations_flat` and some sample data:

 |column_name|data_type|sample value|description|
 |-----------|---------|------------|-----------|